-The direct investment portfolio of UNIQA Biztosító, including shares in associated companies, current cash held in financial institutions, excluding investment of unit-linked life insurance was HUF 43,838 million (31 December 2020: HUF 43,741 million).
+The direct investment portfolio of UNIQA Biztosító, including shares in associated companies, current cash held in financial institutions, excluding investment of unit-linked life insurance was HUF 35,573 million (31 December 2021: HUF 39,867 million).

-Net investment income was HUF -151.6 million, which compares to HUF 1,288.5 million a year earlier.
-Asset composition within the direct portfolio remained weighed heavily toward locally issued government bonds (75.8% of the direct investment portfolio) in line with the matching portfolio concept.
-3.5% of the portfolio was invested in foreign issued government bonds.
-We invested 7.5% of the portfolio in corporate (mostly foreign) bonds, 1.5% in money-market funds, while 11.7% of the portfolio was cash held in financial institutions.
-Generated investment income derived almost exclusively from the fixed income portfolio; the company did not have equity, investment property or derivative financial instrument positions for investment purposes.
-The negative net investment result in 2021 is mostly due to the initial recognition of the effective amortization of the Insurer's bond portfolio and the impairment recognized due to the increase in interest rates in the second half of the year.
-Admin expenses slightly decreased (from HUF 393 million to 385 million).
+Net investment income was HUF 1,438 million, which compares to HUF -151.6 million loss a year earlier.
+Asset composition within the direct portfolio remained weighed heavily toward locally issued government bonds (73.2% of the direct investment portfolio) in line with the matching portfolio concept.
+6% of the portfolio was invested in foreign issued government bonds.
+We invested 6% of the portfolio in corporate (mostly foreign) bonds, 2.8% in money-market funds, while 12.1% of the portfolio was cash held in financial institutions.
+Generated investment income derived exclusively from the fixed income portfolio; the company did not have equity, investment property or derivative financial instrument positions for investment purposes.
+The net investment result in 2022 - beyond coupon income - is due to the impairment recognized due to the increase in interest rates plus disposition of ownership in subsidiaries.
+Admin expenses slightly decreased (from HUF 385 million to 384 million).